DLzer/gojira/README.md

 docker-compose -f docker-compose.local.yml up --build
 ```

+### Enable Discord Bot

+The discord bot is run with [discordgo](https://github.com/bwmarrin/discordgo).
+To enable the bot to send messages in discord you will need a few things to get started.
+The first is setting up a bot in discord developer console which can be found [here](https://discord.com/developers).
+Create your bot, give it the proper permissions to send messages/embeds, copy the Bot Token, then invite it to your server(s).
+The bot token should be placed in the config under `discord: BotToken`.
+Enable the discord bot in the config then start/restart this application.
+The bot can be set up to filter all incoming webhook messages to one channel, or to split incoming messages into unique channels.

 ## How it works 🔥

 JIRA is the staple of this project, and this was built for personal use for digesting my own JIRA data and effectively distributing it to systems that I currently use.